George L. Watters Memorial Scholarship

 The George L. Watters Memorial Scholarship was established in 1988.
 George Watters was an outstanding and well-respected representative of the petroleum marketing industry.
 Following his death several years ago, the Nebraska Petroleum Marketers Association established this scholarship to properly recall George’s leadership and integrity in the field.
 The Nebraska Petroleum Marketers, a member of the Petroleum Marketers Association of America, seeks to unify petroleum marketers throughout the state to effectively further the common interests of the petroleum marketing industry.

-Every year, the NPCA awards 3 individuals with a $1,000 GLW Memorial Scholarship.
+Every year, the NPCA awards individuals with a minumum $1,000 GLW Memorial Scholarship.
 Recipients must meet all the following criteria:

-- Applicant must be the offspring of a current member of the Nebraska Petroleum Marketing employee.
+- Applicant must be the dependent of a current member or employee of the Nebraska Petroleum Marketers Association.

 - Must be a current graduating high school senior from any high school in Nebraska.